wonhee3472/Stellar_Classification/README.md

  - Reduces overfitting and improves accuracy
  - It works well with datasets that have outliers

-### Description of the communication protocols:

-  - Slack: We are using this platform to constantly communicate ideas, sharing updates and checking on each other.

-  - Zoom: We use this platform to brainstorm and code together.

-  - Google Sheets: We use this platform as a project management tool to assign taks and check off tasks for each role, as well as track progress.

-  - Google Docs : We are using this platform to create mockups for our Read Me and share technical informationan about our dataset.

-  - Git Hub: We will be storing/reviewing our work (e.g., code, dataset, database) on this Github Repository.

  ### Dashboard:

  We will be building a webpage using HTML, CSS, Bootstrap, and JavaScript and deploy it on GitHub pages.